Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Day 8 – Milan

-I’m going to be completely honest here and say that Milan isn’t my favourite city in Italy by a long stretch, however, it is a convenient place to fly out of to end your northern Italy road trip and there’s certainly a few cool things worth seeing to fill a day.
+I’m going to be completely honest here and say that Milan isn’t my favourite city in Italy, however, it is a convenient place to fly out of to end your northern Italy road trip and there’s certainly a few cool things worth seeing to fill a day.

 Milan is the largest city in northern Italy and also the country’s capital of fashion and design.
 A visit to the Gothic Duomo di Milano and the city’s stylish shopping district is an absolute must.